matthieuo/dl-classification/README.md

 # dl-classification
-This project allows you to create a multi-classes classifier for images with deep learning.
+This project allows you to create a multiclasses classifier for images with deep learning.
 The  [TensorFlow](http://www.tensorflow.org/) framework is used for the computations.

 ## Usage